cfosseprez/swarmsort/README.md

 SwarmSort solves the data association problem in multi-object tracking by:
 - **Maintaining temporal consistency** of object identities across frames using motion prediction, appearance and uncertainty
-- **Handling occlusions and collisions** through re-identification with visual embeddings (lightweight gpu based embedding integrated)
+- **Handling occlusions and collisions** through re-identification with visual embeddings
+- **optional lightweight gpu based embedding integrated** for more accuracy and speed
 - **Preventing ID switches** in dense scenarios using uncertainty-aware cost computation and embedding freezing
 - **Fast!** The library achieves real-time performance (80-120 FPS for 100 objects) through Numba JIT compilation, vectorized operations, and optional GPU acceleration.

 ## 📖 Documentation